‘Burning river’ loses sting in Cleveland 50 years after fire

-CLEVELAND — Fifty years after the Cuyahoga River’s most famous fire, a plucky new generation of Cleveland artists and entrepreneurs has turned the old jokes into inspiration and forged decades of embarrassment into a fiery brand of local pride.
+CLEVELAND — Fifty years after the Cuyahoga River’s most infamous fire helped spawn the U.S. Environmental Protection Agency, artists and entrepreneurs have turned old jokes into inspiration and forged decades of embarrassment into a fiery brand of Cleveland pride.

 “Everybody knows Cuyahoga County for the burning river.
 That happened how many years ago?” said Johnny Rowan, manager of Burning River Coffee in nearby Lakewood.
 “It was a big joke of the country — heck, the world — for how long?
 And now people look at us with pride.
 We’ve taken it, we’ve owned it and we’ve turned it into something positive.”

 Rowan’s is one of 90 active businesses registered with the state that have “burning river” in their names, the bulk formed in the past five years.
-The legacy of that June 22, 1969, blaze has been embraced by coffee shops, beer makers, songwriters, poets, sports teams, festivals, endurance races, podcasts, candles and jams.
+The legacy of that June 22, 1969, blaze has been embraced by coffee shops, beer makers, songwriters, poets and sports teams, and adorns the names of festivals, endurance races, podcasts, candles and jams.

 Despite its symbolism, the 1969 fire was hardly the first on the horrifically polluted river.
-More than a dozen fires broke out over the years, including a deadly 1912 blaze that killed five, and a 1952 fire that caused more than $1.3 million in damage.
+More than a dozen fires broke out over the years, including a deadly 1912 blaze that killed five, and a 1952 fire that caused the modern-day equivalent of more than $12.5 million in damage.

-The 1969 fire began when a spark from a passing train landed on a floating oil and garbage slick, and lasted less than an hour.
+The 1969 fire began when a spark from a train landed on an oil and garbage slick, and it lasted less than an hour.
 No pictures exist of the flames.
-But the blaze atop the Cuyahoga became iconic and led to the creation of the U.S. Environmental Protection Agency and contributed to passage of the Clean Water Act and the Safe Drinking Water Act.
+But the blaze became iconic and led to the creation of the EPA and contributed to passage of the Clean Water Act and the Safe Drinking Water Act.

 Somewhere over the past decade or so, the city stopped trying to erase the memory of the fire and began to embrace its many lessons, said Mayor Frank Jackson.